WorkNode1/Getting_and_Cleaning_Data/CodeBook.md

 	* Column 1 contains subject IDs (integers with values between 1-30)
 	* Column 2 contains activity names (characters)
 	* Columns 3-66 are averages of attribute measurements

+See ./UCI HAR DATASET/features.txt for detailed description of each attribute measured.